gre/screenshot-webservice/README.md

 ------------

 ### v1.1
-  * add more Http responses
+  * add more Http responses and headers
   * add HEAD request for pinging the cache
   * clean old cache files
   * using Actor for queue of screenshot